-If you continue to work past age 65 but your employer has fewer than 20 employees, Medicare is the primary payer and your group policy is the secondary payer.
+If you continue to work past age 65 and are considered an active employee but your employer has fewer than 20 employees, Medicare is the primary payer, and your group policy is the secondary payer.
 If you do not enroll in Medicare Part B when you become eligible, your group policy may pay only 20% of covered expenses and you will be responsible for paying the remaining 80%.
 This is because your group policy may calculate its benefit payment as if you are enrolled in Medicare Part B regardless of whether you sign up for Medicare Part B. If your spouse is covered under your employer's plan and becomes eligible for Medicare because of disability or retirement, your group policy may change to paying only 20% because Medicare is primary as soon as your spouse becomes eligible for Medicare.

-You can find the publication Medicare and Other Health Benefits: Your Guide to Who Pays First online at Medicare.gov or you can contact your local Social Security office to request the publication.
+You can search for the publication Medicare and Other Health Benefits: Your Guide to Who Pays First online at medicare.gov/publications (or view it online by clicking here).
+You can also contact your local Social Security office to request the publication.